 Soon, however, the orders change.
 The workers are to separate the white corpses from the black because the white ones will have coffins made for them and the black corpses won’t.

 After several hours of this toil, Tea Cake realizes Janie will probably be worrying about him.
 So, he runs away, even after being threatened with guns.

 At home, he finds Janie weeping.
 He consoles her and convinces her to leave Palm Beach with him.

-Tea Cake finds work in the ‘Glades, helping rebuild what the hurricane destroyed.
+Tea Cake finds work in the Everglades, helping to rebuild what the hurricane destroyed.